Opentrino/Opentrino-Design/README.md

 # Opentrino-Design

-Here you will find the specifications for the 3 milestone projects that make up the whole Opentrino project.
+Here can be found the specifications for the 3 milestone projects that make up the whole Opentrino project.

 It will be made up of 3 main components:
 - The Microprocessor - [**Citrino** project](https://github.com/Opentrino/Citrino)